ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 Within LDMs, U-Nets can be trained to either predict the denoised latent when passed a noisy latent or predict the amount of noise that needs to be removed from a latent to arrive at the denoised latent.
 Throughout training the U-Net is fed three inputs: the noisy latent, the magnitude of noise that was added to the latent, and the conditioning input.
 Since the perceptual training stage is complete, we can have confidence in the veracity of our encoded latents.
 We add a randomly sampled magnitude of noise to a clean, encoded latent to create our noisy latent.
 This magnitude equates to the timesteps of noise in the forward process we would take to arrive at our randomly sampled noise level.
 Since the added noise is Gaussian, and we have learned the mean and variance of the forward process from our scheduling algorithm, we can immediately scale up our added noise to our randomly sampled noise level.
 This noise is added to our clean latent and we pass in both the subsequent noisy latent and the noise level as inputs to the U-Net.
 More information on the conditioning and its interaction with the U-Net can be found [below](#conditioning).

 Knowing the number of timesteps of noise that was added to our latent, the U-Net begins iterating and progressively denoising the latent.
 Depending on its mode, either predicting the clean latent or the added noise, the U-Net will output either a latent or the predicted noise added to the latent.
 In either case, the output is compared to the ground truth via MSE.
 Throughout training, the U-Net learns how to progressively and iteratively denoise a latent.
 This becomes crucial at inference time where prompts will be fed in to the U-Net, accompanied by a randomly sampled latent, and an input number of timesteps in which to denoise the latent and synthesize an image.

+Training: telling U-Net how many timesteps of noise to add (# of timesteps is randomly generated), we add that many timesteps of noise at once (we know mean and variance from scheduling algorithm).
+We then have the U-Net predict how much noise should be removed at each timestep, compare prediction to ground-truth via L2 norm.

 ### Conditioning